-2 Obviously, if the required return to debt (Kd) is assumed equal to the cost of debt (r), then the debt value (D) is equal to its book value (N), and equation (6) is transformed into (6a):
+Obviously, if the required return to debt (Kd) is assumed equal to the cost of debt (r), then the debt value (D) is equal to its book value (N), and equation (6) is transformed into (6a):

-Some authors, one being Luehrman (1997), argue that equation (4) does not provide us the same result as that given by the sum of (1) and (2).
-It usually happens by calculating wrongly equation (6), which requires using the values of equity and debt (E{t-1} and D{t-1}) obtained in the valuation.
-The most common error when calculating the WACC is using book values of equity and debt, as in Luehrman (1997) and in Arditti and Levy (1977).
-Other common errors when calculating WACC_t are:
+Some authors, one being Luehrman (1997), argue that equation (4) does not give us the same result as is given by the sum of (1) and (2).
+That usually happens as a result of an error in calculating equation (6), which requires using the values of equity and debt ( $E{t-1}$ and $D{t-1}$ ) obtained in the valuation.
+The most common error when calculating the WACC is to use book values of equity and debt, as in Luehrman (1997) and in Arditti and Levy (1977).
+Other common errors when calculating WACC, are:

-- Using E_t and D_t instead of E{t-1} and D{t-1} . - Using market values of equity and debt, instead of the values of equity and debt $(E{t-1} \text{ and } D{t-1})$ obtained in the valuation. - Using formula (6a) instead of formula (6) when the value of debt is not equal to its book value.
+- Using $E_t$ and $D_t$ instead of $E{t-1}$ and $D{t-1}$ . - Using market values of equity and debt, instead of the values of equity and debt $(E{t-1} \text{ and } D{t-1})$ obtained in the valuation. - Using formula (6a) instead of formula (6) when the value of debt is not equal to its book value.

-Another common error is to calculate wrongly the perpetuity value, normally calculated by assuming that the cash flows will grow at a certain rate in perpetuity after a given period.
-If the assumption is that the balance sheet and the income statement will grow in perpetuity at a rate g after period t_p , then the cash flows will grow at a rate g only after period (t_p +1).
-But the growth rate of the cash flows in period (t_p +1) will not be g (as assumed by Luehrman (1997)).
+Another common error is in calculating the perpetuity value, normally calculated by assuming that the cash flows will grow at a certain rate in perpetuity after a given period.
+If the assumption is that the balance sheet and the income statement will grow in perpetuity at a rate g after period $t_p$ , then the cash flows will grow at a rate g only after period $t_p$ .
+But the growth rate of the cash flows in period $t_p$ will not be g (as assumed by Luehrman (1997)).
 Section II presents an example in which the balance sheet and the income statement are expected to grow in perpetuity at an annual rate of 2% after year 3, but the expected cash flows grow at a rate of 2% only after year 4.

 Method 3.
-Using the capital cash flow (CCF) and the WACC{BT} (weighted average cost of capital, before tax)
+Using the capital cash flow (CCF) and the $WACC{BT}$ (weighted average cost of capital, before tax)

-The capital cash flows3 are the cash flows available for all holders of the company's securities, whether these be debt or shares, and are equivalent to the equity cash flow (ECF) plus the cash flow corresponding to the debt holders (CFd).
+The capital cash flows are the cash flows available for all holders of the company's securities, whether these be debt or shares.
+They are equivalent to the equity cash flow (ECF) plus the cash flow corresponding to the debt holders (CFd).

-Equation (6) indicates that the value of the debt today (D) plus that of the shareholders' equity (E), is equal to the capital cash flow (CCF) discounted at the weighted average cost of debt and shareholders' equity before tax4 (WACC{BT}).
+Equation (6) indicates that the value of the debt today (D) plus that of the shareholders' equity (E) is equal to the capital cash flow (CCF) discounted at the weighted average cost of debt and shareholders' equity before tax (WACCBT).